 The monitor-period defines how long we will learn the different traffic flows.
 By default, this is 5 minutes, but we can reduce it.
 Simply said…OER will learn for a period and then go back to sleep, wake up after a while to learn again, and so on.
 This is how we can change these timers:

 I will set both timers to 1 minute.
 This makes it suitable for a lab.

 There are two more OER timers that you should adjust:

 The backoff timer tells OER that once a traffic flow is out of policy, the master controller will wait for a certain amount of time before it tries to find another exit path.
-This backoff timer tells the master conroller how long to wait and it increases each time the master controller is unable to find an optimal exit path.
+This backoff timer tells the master controller how long to wait, and it increases each time the master controller is unable to find an optimal exit path.
 We use this backoff timer so the master controller gets more time to find an exit path after each time it is unsuccessful.